-This nourishing Miso Noodle Soup with Tofu is a perfect soup for when you’re feeling under the weather.
-Many people, at least here in the U.S., think of chicken noodle soup as the soup to sip on when your not feeling well, but miso noodle soup is even better for you.
+This nourishing vegan Miso Noodle Soup with Tofu is another great addition and perfect when you’re feeling under the weather.
+Many people, at least here in the U.S., think of chicken noodle soup as the soup to sip on when you are not feeling well, but miso noodle soup is even better for you!

-Miso is an immune systems best friend.
+Miso is an immune system’s best friend.
 The fermenting process is what makes it so valuable to a healthy diet.
-Fermented foods are flourishing with healthy bacteria which help support and aid the digestive track.
-It’s also abundant with anti-oxidants, essential minerals and healthy proteins.
+Fermented foods are flourishing with healthy bacteria which help support and aid the digestive tract.
+It’s also abundant with antioxidants, essential minerals and healthy proteins.

 So whether you’re feeling great or under the weather this miso noodle soup is a great vegan soup to have on the meal rotation.
 Find out more about the health benefits and concerns of Miso.

-Noodles: Any Asian style noodle will work well here.
+Any Asian style noodle will work well here.
 Choose from udon, ramen, soba, mung bean thread or rice noodles.
 I’ve used thick & hearty udon noodles here.
 I used the fresh noodles from a soup packet, minus the flavoring, found in the refrigerated section of the grocery store (they were by the tofu).
-You can find this style noodles at your local Asian grocery stores too.
+You can find this style of noodles at your local Asian grocery stores too.
 All the dried noodles can be found in the Asian (and some in the pasta) section of your local grocery store.
-Alternately, they can all be found at your local Asian grocery store.
+Alternatively, they can all be found at your local Asian grocery store.